Quick Start

 $ cd atmosphere

-Once you’re in the directory, you can deploy the all-in-one environment by running the following command:
+Once you’re in the directory, you can deploy the all-in-one environment by running the following command as root:

 Once the deployment is done, it will have a full deployment of all services inside the same host, so you can use the cloud from the same machine by referencing the usage section.